 All candidates are required to make returns to the Electoral Commission detailing any donations they have received for electoral purposes and electoral expenditure they have incurred or authorised.
 Political parties also have to submit annual returns or copies of their audited accounts.
 Disclosure laws also apply to other people involved in the electoral process.
 This information is publicly available on the Electoral Commission website.

 Candidates who receive at least 4 per cent of the (first preference) vote are reimbursed for electoral expenses by a specified amount for each such vote they receive.
 Election funding is paid either to a registered political party on behalf of each endorsed candidate or is paid direct to a candidate who is not endorsed by a registered party.
 This amount (which was approximately $2.75 per vote for the election held on 18 May 2019) is indexed for inflation.

 Electoral boundaries are reviewed regularly and, if necessary, adjusted (redistributed) to reflect population changes.
 The aim of redistribution is to ensure that electoral divisions within each state or territory contain approximately an equal number of electors.
-The last redistribution occurred on 31 August 2017, resulting in an increase in the number of electorates from 150 to 151 at the 2019 general election (with the Australian Capital Territory gaining the new seat).
+The last redistribution occurred on 31 August 2017, resulting in an increase in the number of electorates from 150 to 151 at the 2019 general election (with the ACT gaining the new seat).
 The number of electoral divisions in each of the states and territories is below:

 |New South Wales